danskernesdigitalebibliotek/dpl-cms/docs/architecture/adr-011-configuration-translation-system.md

 ## Consequences

-By sticking to the handling of PO files in configuration handling that we are already using in our genral translation handling, we can keep the current Github workflows with some alterations.
+By sticking to the handling of PO files in configuration handling that we are already using in our general translation handling, we can keep the current Github workflows with some alterations.

 ### Alterations to former translation workflow